rohansingh9001/Smart-India-Hackathon-Alumni-Monitoring/README.md

   Install the dependencies in requirements and install the following repositories using python package manager PyPi or "pip"

-  Alternatively with python installed and added to path you can execute the RUN.bat batch file for windows.
+  Alternatively with python installed and added to path you can execute the RUNSERVER.bat batch file for windows.
   This will install all the libraries and set up the server.

   ### Starting the server.